 The reason why variance has such a huge impact was already given above: win rate.

-A decent online player might win five big blinds per 100 hands -- maybe 8-10BB per 100 if he’s really brilliant and playing at a relatively low level.
+A decent online player might win five big blinds per 100 hands -- maybe 8-10BB per 100 if he or she’s really brilliant and playing at a relatively low level.

 While in theory that’s a nice number, it’s only a tiny fraction of this player’s standard deviation over 100 hands.